Green Street 2: Stand Your Ground: Development

-Filmed in around mid-2008 on a $1,000,000 budget, considerably lower than the film's predecessor.
+Green Street 2 was filmed in around mid-2008 on a $1,000,000 budget, considerably lower than the film's predecessor.
 None of the original cast from Green Street returned except for Ross McCall, who reprised his role as Dave, and Terence Jay, who played a different character.
 The film was released straight-to-video in March 2009.

 Reception

-While its predecessor received mixed reviews, Green Street 2 received a largely negative response.
-Criticism was largely centred on the unrealistic filming locations (despite being set in the UK, the prison was based in the US with inmates wearing orange jumpsuits) and some unconvincing British accents performed by American cast members.
+DVD Talk said in its review, "Green Street Hooligans 2 is a sequel that nobody should have thought about," adding, "Don't corrupt your good memories of the first film by watching this rubbish."